"I LIKE BASSLINES," SAYS LAURA WITH A HUGE SMILE ON HER FACE.

 "I'm not amazingly skilled as a musician, that's not where my talent lies," she admits, "so I needed to find someone who was, who could facilitate all these amazing ideas I was having."

-Those people came in the shape of renowned producers Tom Staar and Chevy One, who have collaborated with Laura on a number of tracks.
-There are also a handful of tracks with Vanilla Ace ready for release in the coming months.
+Those people came in the shape of renowned producers Tom Staar , D Ramirez, Chevy one and Neil Barber who have collaborated with Laura on a number of tracks.

 "They're my main dudes," she says, "and with them, I've built a bank of sounds I like.
 I sometimes feel like a puppetmaster with them."